patronik/ragman/README.md

 - Document embedding: Similar documents are embedded into user prompt and sent to OpenAI completion API.
 ### Chat
 - Chat interface: Simple chat iterface, where you can have your conersation with LLM.
+- Different conversation scenarios: You can ask chatbot to act according to specific role in order to achieve desired conversation outcome.
 - Coversation history: The app keeps conversation history in database that is sent to LLM along with last received promp.
-- Topic specific conversation: You can configure a conversation category to filter out non relevant documents from conversation.
+- Topic specific knowledge base: You can select a knowledge category to filter out non relevant documents from conversation context.

 ## Installation